 This Italian-themed dinner recipe is very filling, making it ideal for long days and late in a trip, when appetites are big.
 It’s unique and flavorful.

 - Recommended serving weight: 5.6 oz

 Like instant potatoes, polenta absorbs a significant amount of water, at a 4:1 volume ratio.
-So this meal cooks bigger than the measly 2.5-oz bag of polenta would suggest.
-Backpackers with smaller appetites should reduce the amount of polenta by 0.5 oz.
-Those wanting more calories or a higher caloric density should increase the quantity of olive oil or Parmesan.
+So this meal cooks bigger than the two-ounce serving would suggest.
+Those wanting more calories or a higher caloric density should increase the quantity of olive oil, Parmesan, or nuts.

 Chunks of dry salami are a wonderful addition to this meal, for both flavor and protein.